-If you are planning to play in larger venues, even if it is a beach party and a few friends, check out preamplifier, microphone, piezo pickups, EQ, and tuners that may come with the guitar.
+If you are planning to play in larger venues, even if it is a beach party and a few friends, check out the preamplifier, microphone, piezo pickups, EQ, and tuners that may come with the guitar.

 The construction of the neck also impacts the spacing between the frets and your strings.
 A poorly constructed neck or damaged neck could create that annoying buzzing sound.

 The tuning guitar is usually done on open strings.
-Intonation, however, has to do with notes remain in tune as you move up the neck.
+Intonation, however, has to do with notes remaining in tune as you move up the neck.
 If the distance between the frets is off you could be playing out of tune even if you have tuned your guitar perfectly on open strings.

 The wood material determines how sound resonates through your acoustic guitar.

 Many guitar makers believe the top wood plays the most significant role.
-The spruce is standard wood for the top.
+The spruce is the standard wood for the top.
 Using rare woods such as rosewood may have a significant impact on the sound and the price.

 Higher demand for inexpensive guitars with high-quality drives guitar makers to find alternative materials that are cheap but still produce great sounds.

-A high quality guitar needs to hold its tune and with increased expertise you would recognize the need for high precision tuning.
+A high-quality guitar needs to hold its tune and with increased expertise, you would recognize the need for high precision tuning.

 Your acoustic guitar tuning mechanism determines how accurately you tune your guitar and how long your guitar holds its tune.

-The tuning machine, tuner, machine head or gear head are different names for the geared mechanism responsible for tuning your guitar.
+The tuning machine, tuner, machine head, or gear head are different names for the geared mechanism responsible for tuning your guitar.